Xvpher/ComputerVision/README.md

-# ComputerVision
+# Computer Vision using OpenCV

-Computer Vision using OpenCV
+## This repisitory contains programs in Computer Vision using the OpenCV library in Python.